 with Robert Turnbull, Damien J. Mannion, Jessie Wells, Kabir Manandhar Shrestha, Rebecca Runting

-Revise and resubmit in the Journal of Remote Sensing
+Accepted in the Journal of Remote Sensing

 Accurate land cover change prediction is vital for informed land management, and deep learning offers a flexible solution capable of capturing complex ecological patterns.
 This paper presents Themeda, a modeling framework using artificial neural networks that predict land cover category probability distributions based on historical data.
 It integrates ConvLSTM and a novel Temporal U-Net architecture, extending the U-Net with LSTM layers for multi-scale temporal processing, enabling fine-grained local and broader spatial pattern capture.
 Leveraging 33 years of historical data from the world's largest intact savanna, Themeda incorporates diverse spatio-temporal features like rainfall, temperature, elevation, soil types, land use, and fire scars.
 Themeda overcomes limitations of current spatio-temporal models by processing temporal data at multiple spatial scales, capturing local and regional ecological changes effectively.
 It achieves a 93.4% pixel-wise validation accuracy on FAO Level 3 classes and a KL divergence of 1.65e-03 for aggregated land cover predictions in 4000 m x 4000 m areas, surpassing baseline persistence models.
 The model maintains high performance on unseen test years, demonstrating robust generalizability.
 The probabilistic outputs and multi-scale temporal processing have significant implications for enhancing cellular automata and land use planning models and could be adapted for ecological forecasting in other regions.